pumalooma/Gw2Burrito/README.md

 # Gw2Burrito
-A simple WvW Overlay that shows all objectives in 3d on your screen (Like TacO does for PvE).
+A simple WvW Overlay that shows 3d objectives on your screen (Like TacO does for PvE).